walinejs/waline/docs/src/en/reference/server/env.md

 ::: warning

-You MUST **redeploy** after updating Environment variables to make changes applyed.
+You MUST **redeploy** after updating Environment variables to make changes applied.

 You should set through `Settings` - `Environment Variables` when using Vercel.